AragaoAnderson/OpenCore-HP-EliteDesk-800-G6/README.md

 1. OpenCore Version: 0.9.7
 2. All used Kernel Extensions are updated until 01-09-24
 3. Latest macOS Sonoma version Supported
+4. Generate a valid SMBios for your installation.
+The files includes a Generic one

 ## Configuration

 - CPU：Intel Core i5 10500